kervi/doc/source/display.rst

     APP.run()

-Below is an example where cpu load and temp is displayed dynamicaly.
+Below is an example where cpu load and temp is displayed dynamically.
 This is done via DisplayPages.
 A DisplayPage holds an text template and dynamic links to values that should be displayed.
 When the values of the linked values changes the display is updated.